OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-fan.md

 <!-- // include a photo of the final result -->

-By hooking up a temperature sensor to the Omega, we can use the data it provides to modulate the speed of a fan.
+Mornings too cold, but gets too hot by noon?
+By hooking up a temperature sensor to the Omega, we can use the data it provides to modulate the speed of a fan - cooling us down only when we need it!

 <!-- // TODO: Add photo -->